Patron Service Policies

 Upon loss or damage beyond usability of a Library card or barcode the replacement cost of a new card or barcode is $2.00.
 Staff may issue a new borrower’s card or barcode without replacement charge five years after issuance of previous card.

 Items held over the final day of the loan period are subject to the following fine schedule except as noted.
-(Newton Ordinance No. 3506)
+(See Bylaws Appendices for Ordinance No. 3506)

 A $5 maintenance fee is charged for all equipment for the loan period.

-Replacement cost and $10.00 processing fee and accumulated fines per item will be charged for material damaged or destroyed beyond use.
+Replacement cost, $10.00 processing fee and accumulated fines per item will be charged for material damaged or destroyed beyond use.
 Material that is damaged or still useable will be charged a minimum of $1.00 up to the replacement cost of the material.

 The Newton Public Library is not responsible for any damage which may occur to a patron’s personal equipment during use of videos, audiocassettes, compact discs or computer software borrowed from the Library.
 Any damage to the Library’s material is the responsibility of the borrower.